-We draw on the best sources of data and generate our own insights to understand more about people affected by cancer and the two million people living with cancer in the UK and their experiences.
+We draw on the best sources of data and generate our own insights to understand more about people living with and affected by cancer in the UK and their experiences.

-If this number continues to rise by over 3% a year, this could see four million people living with cancer by 2030.1
+If this number continues to rise by over 3% a year, this could see four million people living with cancer by 2030.4

-Nine of London’s NHS Trusts are at the bottom of a league table| measuring cancer patient experience across England.4 We can help develop, deliver and improve existing cancer services for patients and their families.
-Find out more about our services for commissioners|.
+Eight of London’s NHS Trusts are at the bottom of a league table [PDF] measuring cancer patient experience across England in 2014.6

-Around 1.1 million people in the UK aged 15+ are carers [PDF] of someone with cancer (estimated in 2011).
+Around 1.1 million people in the UK aged 15 and over are carers [PDF] of someone with cancer (estimated in 2011).
 Half of them support a person with cancer who was currently undergoing treatment.7

 Carers are most likely to support a middle-aged person, aged 45–64.
 Carers are more likely to look after women (61%) and most often support a member of their family.
 A third of carers say they care for a friend or neighbour.

 Carers of people with cancer give an average of almost 15 hours of support each week, and the most common type of support is emotional.
 This is followed by helping with errands or offering transport.
 Half of carers say they get no support.

 Download the comprehensive report on carers [PDF]